CyriacBr/mikro-resources/packages/fixtures/README.md

   address!: Address;
 }
 ```
-You can learn more about the usage of faker.js [here](https://www.npmjs.com/package/faker).
+You can learn more about the usage of class-fixtures-factory [here](https://github.com/CyriacBr/class-fixtures-factory).